Strictly Come Dancing 2020 line-up: Full list of confirmed celebrity contestants

 This year's line up is short, but sweet!

-Martin Clunes recently revealed why he’s backing his co-star Caroline Quentin – not that that matters to former contestant Rob Rinder, who has got Nicola’s back.

-During an exclusive interview with RadioTimes.com, Rob backed Nicola to win as he praised Strictly for making a positive change to the series.
+Nicola Adams made Strictly history after being paired with professional dancer Katya Jones as part of the show’s very first same-sex couple, revealing prior to the show that she didn’t see “why it’s a big deal”, while singer HRVY was paired with Janette Manrara after confirming he was clear of COVID-19 a week before the show’s launch.

+Now the Strictly pairings have been confirmed, rehearsals can get underway for the first week of dances, and, while the contestants have only performed in a group dance number so far, head judge Shirley Ballas has already given her verdict on the Strictly line-up, while former professionals James and Ola Jordan have predicted the Strictly 2020 winners.

-So as we wait for the live shows to air, let’s get acquainted with the 12 celebs who’ll be dancing their way into to the Strictly Come Dancing judges‘ hearts this year.
+Now the 12 celebs now know who they’ll be dancing with – who’s already on their way into to the Strictly Come Dancing judges‘ hearts this year?

+Here’s everything you need to know about Strictly Come Dancing’s 2020 line-up.

 Jacqui Smith